vighneshiyer/research-notes/multi-level-sim/tasks.md

   - Implement a custom LRU cache based on lookups based on the *range* of the leaf element rather than input PC
 - On Young-Jin implementation
   - Original throughput of BB extraction: 664k insts/second
-  - New throughput: 746k insts/second
+  - New throughput: 746k insts/second, clear improvement but marginal
+  - We don't expect BB extraction to get much faster, but queries should get faster - currently broken though
+- Table this until we have a viable implementation
+  - Right now, there are 'holes' in the embedding indices with the bisection approach
+  - I think we need a custom tree data structure that can be built once we have a sorted PC list + information about which PC boundaries actually form intervals (or we should just have a list of ranges)

 ### Cache Injection

+- [ ] Identify cache state in RTL [d:12/9]
+  - Dump cache configuration (or read JSON) from Chipyard SoC
+  - Figure out mismatches between RTL cache state and stated cache configuration
-- [ ] Evaluate why dcache block size doesn't match RTL
+  - Evaluate why dcache block size doesn't match RTL
+- [ ] Add code to perform cache state injection
+  - Do it like GPR injection, but it will generate a bunch of code, may not be so performant
-- [ ] Write the forcing logic after 'resetting' period is over
+  - Write the forcing logic after 'resetting' period is over

 ### Etc Tasks